farcasterxyz/protocol/docs/SPECIFICATION.md

 2. If `m.data.timestamp` values are identical, and `m.data.type` is distinct, discard the `SignerAdd` message.
 3. If `m.data.timestamp` and `m.data.type` are identical, discard the message with the lower lexicographical order.

-The CRDT must also track the valid custody address for each fid.
-A custody address is valid only if the most recent event for the fid was a `Register` or `Transfer` event with the custody address in the `to` property.
-If a valid custody address for a given fid becomes invalid, all Signer messages for that fid signed by that custody address are discarded.

 The CRDT must also limit the number of add and remove messages to a maximum of 100.
 When the next message is added, the CRDT discards the message with the oldest timestamp removing it permanently.
 If there is a tie, the message with the lowest lexicographical order is discarded.

-When a Signer moves from the add-set into the remove-set or is discarded entirely, all messages signed by the signer in other CRDTs should be discarded.

 ## 2.2 UserData CRDT